A Family of Horizon-penetrating Coordinate Systems for the Schwarzschild Black Hole Geometry with Cauchy Temporal

 We next recall the usual derivation of compactified Kruskal--Szekeres coordinates, which we restrict, for the purposes of the present work, to the region $\textnormal{B}_{\textnormal{I}} \cup \textnormal{B}_{\textnormal{II}}$.
-These coordinates are regular for all values of $r \in \mathbb{R}_{> 0}$, locate the event horizon at finite coordinate values, and result in a compactification of the spacetime.
-We begin by removing the Schwarzschild coordinate singularity at the event horizon at $r = 2 M$, which manifests itself in the $g_{t t}$ and $g_{r r}$ components of the metric (\ref{BLmetric}) tending to zero and infinity, respectively, and hence in the degeneracy of the light cone approaching the event horizon, that is, in the divergence of the quantity

-along radial null geodesics.
-To this end, we transform the Schwarzschild coordinates into Eddington--Finkelstein double-null coordinates \cite{Edd, Fink}
+These coordinates are single-valued and regular for all values of $r \in \mathbb{R}_{> 0}$, locate the event horizon at finite coordinate values, and give rise to a compactification of the total black hole geometry (required for the construction of Penrose diagrams).
+We begin by transforming the above Schwarzschild coordinates into Eddington--Finkelstein double-null coordinates \cite{Edd, Fink}

 with

 where